MedAIBase/AntAngelMed/README.md

 **AntAngelMed is Officially Open Source! 🚀**

-**AntAngelMed**, jointly developed by the **Health Information Center of Zhejiang Province, Ant Health, and Zhejiang Anzhen'er Medical AI Technology Co., Ltd.,** is the largest and most powerful open-source medical language model to date.
+**AntAngelMed**, jointly developed by the **Health Information Center of Zhejiang Province, Ant Health, and Zhejiang Anzhen'er Medical Artificial Intelligence Technology Co., Ltd.,** is the largest and most powerful open-source medical language model to date.

 # Core Highlights